 Ready to organize a Juneteenth virtual lunch and learn?
 Visit juneteenth.com for resources and information about the holiday.

-6. Start a Virtual Juneteenth Book Club for Employees – One of Our Favorite Ideas for Juneteenth 2022!
+10. Start a Virtual Juneteenth Book Club for Employees – One of Our Favorite Ideas for Juneteenth 2022!

 - What was the most memorable part of this book for you?

 - Did this book make you reconsider anything in your life, or in our society?
 In what ways?

 - What are you still curious about after reading this book?

 Find a book for your team to read with Penguin RandomHouse’s Juneteenth Reading List.
 In this list, you’ll discover plenty of nonfiction and fiction page-turners related to the holiday.